visserle/AnkiOps/ankiops/collab/resources/README.md

 ankiops fa
 ```

-`collab status` reports available GitHub changes and local work. `collab update` brings GitHub changes into the local Markdown source.
-Review them, then run `ankiops fa` to apply them to Anki.
+`collab status` reports available GitHub changes and local work. `collab update` brings this repository's GitHub changes into its local Markdown files.
+Review them, then run `ankiops fa` to sync the whole collection to Anki.

 If an update overlaps with a local edit, AnkiOps leaves the subscribed repository unchanged and reports the location of preserved base, local, and upstream copies.
 Resolve the marked Markdown file there, remove its conflict markers, and run the reported update command again.

 ## Contribute to this deck

-Choose either editing workflow:
+Edit your subscribednotes with either workflow:

 - Edit the Markdown files under `collab/{{REPOSITORY}}/`.
-- Edit cards in Anki, then run `ankiops af` to write those changes back to the deck files.
+- Edit cards in Anki, then run `ankiops fa` to write those changes back to the deck files.

-Deck files follow the [AnkiOps Markdown syntax](https://github.com/visserle/AnkiOps#markdown-files).
-Keep the `note_key` and `note_type` comments unchanged; you may edit fields and tags.

 Review and submit your changes from the AnkiOps collection root: